5 Easy Steps to Fix Scratches on a Car

 Scratch Repair is Easy as Pie When You Understand the Right Steps

-Here at CarHop, we understand how to remove scratches and leave cars in pristine condition, and we can also help you with other DIY tasks like windshield chip repair or dent removal.
+Here at CarHop, we understand how to remove scratches and leave cars in pristine condition, and we can also help you with other DIY tasks like windshield chip repair with resin or clear nail polish or dent removal.
 Just come check out our pre-owned cars to see for yourself.
 We have locations across the country and offer Buy Here Pay Here financing.

 More Car Maintenance How-To’s from CarHop